Brazil Butt Lift

 Want to know what the worst part about this program is?
 Googling it with four kids in the house.
 Honestly, I know more things about “brazilians” than I ever wanted too, so hopefully I can pay it forward with a review that is safe for work.

-This program originally came out in 2008, so this is more of a blast-from-the-past review considering we are now in 2015.
+This program originally came out in 2008, so this is more of a blast-from-the-past review.
 Naturally the program cannot compare to more recent productions.
 Nonetheless, it is still being heavily marketed and the ad campaign for this is more tasteless than a dry popsicle stick.
 There are more asses in your face than a North Dakota donkey ranch.
 Really, take away the caption and it could be an ad for a Cancun Hedonism resort.

 What you Get